Minnesota Association of Professional Employees: Recent history

-After a devastating 2003 round of negotiations resulting in wage freezes and insurance increases, the 2005 negotiations team had a resolute goal to ‘hold the line’ on insurance increases while negotiating a fair wage increase.
+After a 2003 round of negotiations resulting in wage freezes and insurance increases, the 2005 negotiations team had a goal to ‘hold the line’ on insurance increases while negotiating a fair wage increase.
 Many MAPE members even felt this was unrealistic, but nonetheless, MAPE achieved its goal by holding the line on insurance increases while managing across-the-board increases for everyone.